MicrosoftDocs/azure-docs/articles/mysql/concepts-migrate-dbforge-studio-for-mysql.md

 1. In dbForge Studio for MySQL, select **Copy Databases** from the **Database** menu.

-1. In the **Copy Databases** tab, specify the source and target connection.
-Also select the database(s) to be migrated.
+1. On the **Copy Databases** tab, specify the source and target connection.
+Also select the databases to be migrated.

    We enter the Azure MySQL connection and select the *world_x* database.
 Select the green arrow to start the process.